LoannPeurey/ALICE/docs/usage.md

   where <data_location> = folder of .wavs, path to a .wav, or path to a .txt file with a list of .wav paths, one per row.

-  For GPU use during diarization , use the -g|--gpu option
+  For GPU use during diarization , use the -g|--gpu|gpu option
 ```
   $ ./run_ALICE.sh <data_location> --gpu
 ```